FG, NNPCL, Dangote plan changes in petrol lifting — Investigation

 Reacting, the Managing director of 11Plc, Adetunji Oyebanji, said: “This is a good development.
 But only companies with financial muscles can take advantage of it.
 Those without many resources would not be in a position to do so.

 “Whatever the case may be, one has to have the financial muscle to do so.
-It is not about selling one or two trucks to individuals but rather it is about selling products in large quantities to big off-takers just like you have distributors.
-Some companies sell to distributors and also sell to marketers in smaller quantities.
+It is not about selling one or two trucks to individuals but rather it is about selling product in large quantity to big oftakers just like you have distributors.
+Some companies sell to distributors and also sell to marketers with smaller quantities.

 On his part, Robert Dickerman, Chief Executive Officer of Pinnacle Oil and Gas Limited, Robert Dickerman, said Dangote’s oil production will not culminate in price reduction.
 Dickerman, who attributed the high price of fuel in Nigeria to the low value of the Naira, said all crude oil and petroleum products are priced in United States dollars.